minhquan-hub/F1-Racing/README.md

 ```
 >If you change the schema, it will ask you `Enter a name for the new migration:`

-Generate the schema, and then migrate it into your database.
+Generate the schema.
+After, You migrate it into your database.

 ```sh
 npm run generate